ultimate-pa/hanfor/documentation/docs/references/patterns/UniversalityPatternDelayed.md

 ### UniversalityPatternDelayed Globally
 ```
-Globally, it is always the case that "Q" holds at most "5" time units later
+Globally, it is always the case that "Q" holds after at most "5" time units
 ```

 #### Countertraces